-4.3 Landscape scale is made up of two factors, the scale of the landform and the scale of the pattern of land use.
-Assessing the scale of the landform involves assessing the perceived vertical

-4.4 Small wind turbines from 12m to 20m, will appear as being up to about two and a half times the size of a two storey house.
+- 4.3 Landscape scale is made up of two factors, the scale of the landform and the scale of the pattern of land use.
+Assessing the scale of the landform involves assessing the perceived vertical height and horizontal expanse of the topography, as well as the degree of openness and containment created by topographical relief.
+The pattern of land use can create an additional layer of possible enclosure, for example where woodland and hedges provide containment, or conversely can reinforce openness, for example where moorland dominates.
+In addition, while we often assess sense of scale relative to ourselves within the landscape, individual elements, from trees to pylons, can offer reference points against which the scale of the landscape or size of other elements is perceived and understood. - 4.4 Small wind turbines from 12m to 20m, will appear as being up to about two and a half times the size of a two storey house.
 While this size of turbine is therefore likely to be prominent and may appear to tower above the buildings, a mature forest, broadleaved or conifer tree is also about 20m in height.
 In fertile lowland landscapes, where trees often achieve a good stature, turbines of this size may not appear as the largest element in the landscape.
 Other structures of this height which fall into this category include taller radio masts and small pylons.